 Facilitators: Carol Fonseca, Ph.D. & Matt Ching, M.S.

-These groups are for people who feel unsatisfied with surface-level relationships and would like to make more meaningful connections with others.
-Members will have the opportunity to share their struggles and concerns in a safe and confidential space, and can benefit from receiving multiple perspectives, support, encouragement, and feedback from leaders and other group members.
+These groups are for students who feel unsatisfied with surface-level relationships and would like to make more meaningful connections with others.
+Members will have the opportunity to share their struggles and concerns in a safe and confidential space while also benefit from receiving multiple perspectives, support, encouragement, and feedback from leaders and other group members.

 Women’s Journey to Healing Group